News / May 23, 2026

 Why this one sticks

-That makes it useful for UAP Logbook because it shows how UAP narratives now attach to restricted airspace, counter-drone systems, military geography, classified programs, and public explanation gaps.
+That is why the story keeps moving: UAP narratives now attach to restricted airspace, counter-drone systems, military geography, classified programs, and missing public detail.

-The clean frame is not "El Paso was UFOs."
-It is sharper than that: Weinstein made the connection on Rogan; the airspace and counter-drone incident is real; the White Sands/UAP connection remains unproven.
+The cleaner frame: Weinstein made the connection on Rogan.
+The airspace and counter-drone incident is real.
+The White Sands/UAP link remains unproven.

 Sources